WarwickTechCrew/tc-website-wiki/wiki/04-spaces/06-piazza/index.md

 estimates that adding network cabling would cost above £500 due to needing to get contractors to put it in and take it out.

+One other method is to use a private WiFi router.
+This can be connected to any port inside the SU/Rootes.
+This would then provide Line of Sight to a second router on the Piazza/Benefactors.
+WiFi!

+Potential port locations include:
+- Esports Centre (A-20, C-SD-R-6/2B)
+- Panorama Room (2-037, C-SO-R-6/2A)
+- Big Screen AV service
+(all are patched as of 16/06/2025)

+Note ITS are inconsistent about allowing subnets underneath eduroam.
+It is possible to do, especially if the port is patched into the BT network on campus (Warwick Guest).
+It is best to contact ITS if you are planning something.

 ## Tables and Chairs

 Another thing to consider when outside is the need for tables and chairs, as these aren't as accessible.
 The